'Parasite' wins best picture Oscar after director Boon Joon Ho stuns with best directing win

-The dark comedy, centered around income equality's wild influence on two families, received the best international film, previously known as best foreign language film, as well as best original screenplay.
-Director Bong Joon Ho ended his speech by saying he was ready to drink to celebrate the win.
+The dark comedy, centered around income equality's wild influence on two families, is the first foreign language film to receive the Oscars biggest award.
+Upon receiving the award for best original screenplay, Bong ended his speech by saying he was ready to drink to celebrate the win.

 "Writing a script is always such a lonely process.
 We never write to represent our countries.
 But this is very first Oscar to South Korea.
 Thank you," said Bong upon accepting the best screenplay award.

-It remains to be seen whether "Parasite" will beat out other best picture nominees, like World War I epic "1917" and Quentin Tarantino's industry-glamorizing "Once Upon a Time ... in Hollywood."
+"Parasite" beat out other best picture nominees, like World War I epic "1917" and Quentin Tarantino's industry-glamorizing "Once Upon a Time ... in Hollywood."

 Although "1917" took home several prestigious awards this season, "Parasite" won best ensemble from the Screen Actors Guild, which was significant considering actors make up the largest percentage of the film academy.